udellgroup/oboe/README.md

 ## Examples

 For more detailed examples, please refer to the Jupyter notebooks in the `example` folder.
-A basic classification example:
+A basic classification example on the iris dataset:

 ```python
 method = 'Oboe' # 'Oboe' or 'TensorOboe'